GiggleLiu/tutorial-tensornetwork/tnet.typ

 ])

-== Practice: Einsum notation and computational complexity In the program, a tensor network topology can be specified with `einsum` notation, which uses a string to denote the tensor network topology.
+== Einsum notation and computational complexity
+In the program, a tensor network topology can be specified with `einsum` notation, which uses a string to denote the tensor network topology.
 For example, the matrix multiplication can be represented as `ij,jk->ik`.
 The intputs and outputs are separated by `->`, and the indices of different input tensors are separated by commas.
 In the following, we use the `OMEinsum` package to demonstrate how to specify a tensor network topology, optimize the contraction order, and perform the contraction.
 A tensor network topology can be specified with the `ein` string literal, or the more flexible `EinCode` constructor.